openstack/ossa/doc/source/vmt-process.rst

 To keep the embargo period short and effective, the VMT may choose to open bug reports.
 Issues that take too much time to be fixed (e.g., more than 2 weeks) or issues that require a complex patch are usually better solved in the open.

-Whenever such a case occurs, the ossg-coresec group is subscribed to the bug report in order to discuss whether or not it's imperative to keep that particular bug private.
+Only under unusual circumstances should any embargo extend past 90 days.

 Downstream stakeholders
 ^^^^^^^^^^^^^^^^^^^^^^^